 “Great,” Casper replied, deadpan.
 “But I meant what happened with Tasha.
 You know, my friend?
 The one who got shot?”

-“Oh,” he muttered, his excitement faltering for a moment.
+“Oh,” James muttered, his excitement faltering for a moment.
 He sat on the bed, trying to force himself to calm.
 “Right.
 Sorry.
 Uhh, Tasha’s fine.
 We got her home, pretty sure no one saw us, and she said she was gonna go yank the bullet out.
 Her place is kind of a mess, and she seemed okay enough to joke with me about her boobs.”

 “You were joking about her boobs?”
 Casper asked, raising an eyebrow.